Atlas975/Notes/Databases/Database_relations.md

 ![[Pasted image 20230211164800.png|500|500]]

+### Trivial functional dependency
+-   A trivial dependency is a relationship between two attributes in a relation or table, where one attribute (the dependent attribute) is functionally dependent on the other attribute (the determinant attribute).
+-   A trivial dependency occurs when the determinant attribute is a primary key or a candidate key of the relation, and the dependent attribute is completely determined by the determinant attribute and no other attribute in the relation.

 # ER-to-relational mapping
 - In order to obey [[Database_constraints|database constraints]] in an [[Entity_relationship_model|ER]], each relationship mapping requires keys to be managed differently depending on relation types
 - This mapping also impacts how [[SQL_relations|deletion]] of a tuple should be handled